 Souda snapped his head out of his hands, and whirled to face Tanaka, thrusting his arm out in front of him.
 "You!
 Have I not warned you of the dangers of such language?"

 "Dangers?"
 Tanaka chuckled darkly, and put his hands in the pockets of his coat.
 "And what effect could your words have on the one who would be king?"

 "You will cease your speech at once!"
 Souda shouted.
 "Were this my country, you would be drawn and quartered in the palace square for your insolence!"

-I highly doubt that, Hinata thought - but before he could get away, Souda grabbed him again.
+I highly doubt that, Hinata thought – but before he could get away, Souda grabbed him again.
 "Do you not see, Hinata-san, the very madness that has consumed them?"
-He interrupted himself with a sob - tears were still streaming down his cheeks.
+He interrupted himself with a sob – tears were streaming down his cheeks again.
 "Even poor Tsumiki-san has fallen victim!
 Now who will help the rest of them?
 Oh, who?"